nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 	@script(gesture="kb:nvda+shift+t")		# Configure the key
-	def script_makeSillyWindow(self, gesture):	# A normal GlobalPlugin script method import wx, gui				# We need these for working with dialogs and windows def showSillyWindow():			# Define an internal function gui.messageBox("Warning!
+	def script_makeSillyWindow(self, gesture):	# A normal GlobalPlugin script method import wx				# We need this for working with dialogs and windows import gui				# We need this for working with dialogs and windows

+		def showSillyWindow():			# Define an internal function gui.messageBox("Warning!
 You are about to do nothing.
 But you will be doing it with an important looking dialog window.
 Continue?", "Silly Question Window", wx.OK | wx.CANCEL | wx.ICON_WARNING)